KxSystems/docs/docs/ml/toolkit/fresh.md

 function                         | returns
 :--------------------------------|:--------------
+absenergy[x]                     | Sum of squares
-absenergy[x]                     | Absolute sum of the differences between successive datapoints aggautocorr[x]                   | Aggregation (mean/var etc.) of an autocorrelation over all possible lags 1 - length data augfuller[x]                     | Hypothesis test to check for a unit root in time series dataset autocorr[x;lag]                  | Autocorrelation over specified lags binnedentropy [x;n bins]         | System entropy of data binned into equidistant bins c3[x;lag]                        | Measure of the non-linearity of the time series changequant[x;ql;qh;isabs]       | Aggregated value of successive changes within corridor specified by `ql `(lower quantile) and `qh` (upper quantile) cidce[x;isabs]                   | Measure of time series complexity based on peaks and troughs in the dataset countabovemean[x]                | Number of points in the dataset with a value greater than the time series mean fftaggreg[x]                     | Spectral centroid (mean), variance, skew, and kurtosis of the absolute Fourier-transform spectrum fftcoeff[x;coeff]                | Fast-Fourier transform coefficients given real inputs and extract real, imaginary, absolute and angular components hasdup[x]                        | If the time-series contains any duplicate values hasdupmax[x]                     | Boolean value stating if a duplicate of the maximum value exists in the dataset indexmassquantile[x;q]           | Relative index `i` where `q`% of the time-series `x`’s mass lies left of `i` kurtosis[x]                      | Adjusted G2 Fisher-Pearson kurtosis lintrend[x]                      | Slope, intercept, r-value, p-value and standard error associated with the time series longstrikeltmean[x]              | Length of the longest subsequence in `x` less than the mean of `x` meanchange[x]                    | Mean over the absolute difference between subsequent t-series values mean2dercentral[x]               | Mean value of the central approximation of the second derivative of the time series numcrossingm[x;m]                | Number of crossings in the dataset over a value `m`: crossing is defined as sequential values either side of `m`, where the first is less than `m` and the second is greater or vice-versa numcwtpeaks[x;width]             | Peaks in the time-series following data smoothing via application of a Ricker wavelet numpeaks[x;support]              | Number of peaks with a specified support in a time series `x` partautocorrelation[x;lag]       | Partial autocorrelation of the time series at a specified lag perrecurtoalldata[x]             | (Count of values occurring more than once)÷(count different values) perrecurtoallval[x]              | (Count of values occurring more than once)÷(count data) ratiobeyondrsigma[x;r]           | Ratio of values more than `r*dev[x]` from the mean of `x` ratiovalnumtserieslength[x]      | (Number of unique values)÷(count values) spktwelch[x;coeff]               | Cross power spectral density of the time series at different tunable frequencies symmetriclooking[x]              | If the data ‘appears’ symmetric treverseasymstat[x;lag]          | Measure of the asymmetry of the time series based on lags applied to the data vargtstdev[x]                    | If the variance of the dataset is larger than the standard deviation
+abssumchange[x]                  | Absolute sum of the differences between successive datapoints aggautocorr[x]                   | Aggregation (mean/var etc.) of an autocorrelation over all possible lags 1 - length data agglintrend[x;y]                 | Slope, intercept and rvalue for the the series over aggregated max, min, variance or average for each of y chunks of the series augfuller[x]                     | Hypothesis test to check for a unit root in time series dataset autocorr[x;lag]                  | Autocorrelation over specified lags binnedentropy [x;n bins]         | System entropy of data binned into equidistant bins c3[x;lag]                        | Measure of the non-linearity of the time series across different lagged values changequant[x;ql;qh;isabs]       | Aggregated value of successive changes within corridor specified by `ql `(lower quantile) and `qh` (upper quantile), isabs defines if the absolute difference is taken. cidce[x;isabs]                   | Measure of time series complexity based on peaks and troughs in the dataset count[x]                         | Number of values within the id countabovemean[x]                | Number of points in the dataset with a value greater than the time series mean countbelowmean[x]                | Number of points in the dataset with a value less than the time series mean eratiobychunk[x;N]               | Sum of squares of each region of the time series split into N section divided by the entire series firstmax[x]                      | Position of the first occcurance of the maximum value in the time series relative to the time series length firstmin[x]                      | Position of the first occcurance of the minimum value in the time series relative to the time series length fftaggreg[x]                     | Spectral centroid (mean), variance, skew, and kurtosis of the absolute Fourier-transform spectrum fftcoeff[x;coeff]                | Fast-Fourier transform coefficients given real inputs and extract real, imaginary, absolute and angular components hasdup[x]                        | If the time-series contains any duplicate values hasdupmax[x]                     | Boolean value stating if a duplicate of the maximum value exists in the dataset hasdupmin[x]                     | Boolean value stating if a duplicate of the minimum value exists in the dataset indexmassquantile[x;q]           | Relative index `i` where `q`% of the time-series `x`’s mass lies left of `i` kurtosis[x]                      | Adjusted G2 Fisher-Pearson kurtosis largestdev[x;y]                  | Boolean value stating if the standard deviation is y times larger than the max - min values of the series lastmax[x]                       | Position of the last occcurance of the maximum value in the time series relative to the time series length lastmin[x]                       | Position of the last occcurance of the minimum value in the time series relative to the time series length lintrend[x]                      | Slope, intercept and r-value associated with the time series longstrikegtmean[x]              | Length of the longest subsequence in `x` greater than the mean of `x` longstrikeltmean[x]              | Length of the longest subsequence in `x` less than the mean of `x` max[x]                           | Maximum value in the time series mean[x]                          | Average value across the time series meanabschange[x]                 | Mean over the absolute difference between subsequent t-series values meanchange[x]                    | Mean over the difference between subsequent time series values mean2dercentral[x]               | Mean value of the central approximation of the second derivative of the time series med[x]                           | Median value within the time series min[x]                           | Minimum value contained within the time series numcrossingm[x;m]                | Number of crossings in the dataset over a value `m`: crossing is defined as sequential values either side of `m`, where the first is less than `m` and the second is greater or vice-versa numcwtpeaks[x;width]             | Peaks in the time-series following data smoothing via application of a Ricker wavelet of defined width numpeaks[x;support]              | Number of peaks with a specified support in a time series `x` partautocorrelation[x;lag]       | Partial autocorrelation of the time series at a specified lag perrecurtoalldata[x]             | (Count of values occurring more than once)÷(count different values) perrecurtoallval[x]              | (Count of values occurring more than once)÷(count data) quantile[x;q]                    | The value of `x` greater than the `q` percent of the ordered time series rangecount[x;y;z]                | The number of values in `x` greater than or equal to `y` and less than `z` ratiobeyondrsigma[x;r]           | Ratio of values more than `r*dev[x]` from the mean of `x` ratiovalnumtserieslength[x]      | (Number of unique values)÷(count values) skewness[x]                      | Returns the skew of the time series indicating asymmetry within the series spktwelch[x;coeff]               | Cross power spectral density of the time series at different tunable coefficients stddev[x]                        | Standard deviation of `x` sumrecurringdatapoint[x]         | Sum of all points present in the `x` more than once. sumrecurringval[x]               | Sum of all the values present within `x` more than once sumval[x]                        | Sum of values within `x` symmetriclooking[x]              | If the data ‘appears’ symmetric treverseasymstat[x;lag]          | Measure of the asymmetry of the time series based on lags applied to the data valcount[x;y]                    | Number of occurrances of `y` within the series `x` var[x]                           | Variance of `x` vargtstdev[x]                    | If the variance of the dataset is larger than the standard deviation

 Feature-extraction functions are not, typically, called individually.
 A detailed explanation of each operation is therefore excluded.